Blog

 • Refining the user experience and design (i.e. make it easy for the audience to find what they want quickly and with the most value.
 Also, eliminate and reduce problem areas.)

-When used the right way, SAP Jam and Google Analytics are a great combination which should be deployed to support data-driven decisions, metrics to inform executive sponsors and stakeholders, and help make decisions which ensure successful outcomes
+When used the right way, SAP Work Zone and Google Analytics are a great combination which should be deployed to support data-driven decisions, metrics to inform executive sponsors and stakeholders, and help make decisions which ensure successful outcomes

 Useful Links